 If you do have to pay back the amount, then it’s worth factoring in this cost when deciding whether or not to undertake further professional training.
 If the job is just a stepping stone or you’re not sure it’s the right industry for you, then it might not be worth the hassle.

 At the end of the day, everyone wants you to perform well in your new role, so there’s no point suffering in silence.
 If you’re unsure of something, it’s always much quicker just to ask than to try and figure it out for yourself.
 It’ll also reduce the risk of getting it wrong.
 Even if it’s a simple question, no one will mind taking five minutes to help you, and it’s another easy way to get to know your colleagues.
 People will appreciate your proactivity.

-It’s worth considering whether you need to arrange any specific business insurance for your new job, for example, if you’re a contractor or work in the education sector.
+It’s worth considering whether you need to arrange any specific commercial insurance for your new job, for example, if you’re a contractor or work in the education sector.
 However, unless you’ve been told otherwise, your employer will usually be responsible for arranging any required business insurance.
 It’s also worth considering whether you need to update your car insurance policy to include being able to drive your own car for business purposes.
 However, this will usually incur an additional premium, so it’s important to make sure you’re clear on what cover you might need in your new job by speaking to your line manager before making any changes to your policy.